Anti–parallel trading protests: 2012

-Sheung Shui anti-parallel trading protests began on 15 September 2012.
+Sheung Shui anti–parallel trading protests began on 15 September 2012.
 The first rally was organised on Facebook.
 Around 50 protesters, angry to the influx of mainland parallel traders, gathered outside Sheung Shui station where a parallel goods distribution centre frequently operated.
 This action prompted confrontations between the protesters and parallel traders.
 The number of protesters then increased to over 100 people.
 Police including the Police Tactical Unit intervened and the protest ended in chaos.
 Similar protests took place frequently in the days and months that followed, until 2015.
 This series of protests has been referred to as "Reclaim Sheung Shui" (光復上水).

 2019

 On 13 July 2019, with the momentum brought by the anti-extradition bill protests, a protest was organized in Sheung Shui opposing cross-border smuggling by mainland Chinese dealers, with 30,000 attendees claimed by the organizer.

 The protest was largely peaceful for the first two hours.
 However, as it went on, the organizer and protesters refused to follow the authorized route, which had Sheung Shui station as the destination.
 Instead, they marched on Sheung Shui Plaza, occupied some traffic roads and started skirmishing with the police who accused them of participating in an unlawful assembly, triggering an hour-long standoff which lasted until late night.
 A handful of journalists, including a female one working for the Agence France-Presse, were attacked by the police with batons for their live reporting of the event.

 During the skirmishes, protesters vandalised a number of dispensaries that they thought were directly complicit in cross-border smuggling.
-After the riot police cleared the crowd from the traffic roads, they chased the crowd onto a footbridge leading to Sheung Shui station, when a teenager attempted to jumped off the footbridge to escape arrest, but was prevented from doing so jointly by the journalists and police.
+After the riot police cleared the crowd from the traffic roads, they chased the crowd onto a footbridge leading to Sheung Shui station, when a teenager attempted to jump off the footbridge to escape arrest, but was prevented from doing so jointly by the journalists and police.
 He was eventually arrested, insulted and ushered into a police van by the police, who told the press that he would be charged with "unlawful assembly", resulting in instant online uproar.